LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

-1. New Year’s Eve Countdown
+### 1. Countdown to Midnight

+#### Requirements

-   Enter number of hours until midnight, count down the hours and show minutes too.
+The user will enter number of hours until midnight.
+The web app will count down the hours, showing the hours remaining along with the equivalent time remaining in minutes.

 Example output if the user entered 4:

 Hours, Minutes

-   4,      240
+​     4,      240

-   3,      180
+​     3,      180

-   2,      120
+​     2,      120

-   1,      60
+​     1,      60

-   0,       0
+​     0,       0

-2. Kindergarten Admission Age
+#### Implementation

+1. **Kindergarten admission age**

 Add an input validation loop to web app II from the previous lab.